Trump: North Korea's Suspension Of Nuclear Tests Shows 'Progress'

 NPR's Elise Hu reports for our Newscast unit that North Korea's announcement comes ahead of a major summit between Kim and South Korean President Moon Jae-in.

-"The two Korean leaders are set to meet at their shared border next Friday after months of furious diplomacy, signs of good will and reestablishing ties.
+"The two Korean leaders are set to meet at their shared border next Friday after months of furious diplomacy, signs of goodwill and re-establishing ties.
 Now Kim is making a show of announcing a suspension of testing, even though North Korea already stopped testing its weapons months ago.
 Pyongyang watchers say they'll believe North Korea is denuclearizing when they actually see it.

 "In the announcement of a test freeze, Kim did not mention dismantling his nuclear weapons or long-range missiles."